norpuma/HorntonEpic/Notes/Gameplay/Proposal - History 02 - TheOtherworldlyInvader - Storylines.md

 ## Evan Corrigan: Second year student at the Finishing School.
 Athlete.
 Nice, vain, attracted to female teacher Mara Norris.
 Brother to Pennie.
 - Starts desirable, going on dates and making out during parties, but not really interested in the girls he gets.
 Strong attracted to his teacher - Mara - but not daring to make any attempt to approach her.
 Internally not very confident, feeling like he doesn't deserve the attention he gets.
 Takes care of his appearance and, sometimes, acts like a bully, mostly dismissing inferiors and humiliating them, rarely threatening.
 - Ends up tested and humiliated by his teacher - Mara - and made to recognize that BBCs are always superior.
 He services Mara and other girls around the Core, preparing them to BBCs as he finds that it is his real place.
+## Faith Kay-Dubois: Youngest daughter.
+Girly, childish, party-girl, joyful, playful.
+Step-daughter to Alex.
+Daughter to Charlotte and Connor and sister to Regina.
+???
 ## Forest Bronson: Writer at the magazine publisher.
 Father to Melissa.
 - Starts resigned to a sexless life, at times masturbating to porn and dreaming of, but never daring, hiring a callgirl.
 He watches mostly vanilla porn, sometimes risking a little lesbian porn.
 Disgusted by BDSM and not understanding BBC porn.
 Very caring for his daughter.
 - Ends up worshiping Adriana after trying to date her and resigned that he is meant to serve.
 Sad that his daughter is fated to a life like his, but unable to do anything about it.
 Having trouble resisting opportunities to fuck Melissa.